Recent developments on Oka manifolds: Algebraic Oka theory

-An approximation theorem related to Theorem \ref{th:Asubelliptic} was proved recently by Bochnak and Kucharz \cite{BochnakKucharzAIF}.
+\begin{remark} As an aside, we mention an approximation theorem, related to Theorem \ref{th:Asubelliptic}, which was proved by Bochnak and Kucharz \cite{BochnakKucharz2020}.
 Assume that $X$ and $Y$ are algebraic manifolds and $K$ is a compact set in $X$.
-A map $f:K\to Y$ is said to be holomorphic if it is given by a holomorphic map $U\to Y$ from an open neighbourhood $U\subset X$ of $K$, and is said to be {\em regular} if it is given by a regular algebraic map $U\to Y$ from a Zariski open neighbourhood of $K$.
-The following is \cite[Theorem 1.1]{BochnakKucharzAIF}.
+A map $f:K\to Y$ is said to be holomorphic if it is given by a holomorphic map $U\to Y$ from an open neighbourhood $U\subset X$ of $K$, and is said to be {\em regular} if it is given by a regular algebraic map $U\to Y$ from a Zariski open neighbourhood $U$ of $K$ in $X$.
+The following is \cite[Theorem 1.1]{BochnakKucharz2020}.

 \begin{theorem} Assume that $X$ is an affine algebraic manifold, $K$ is a compact holomorphically convex set in $X$, and $Y$ is a homogeneous algebraic manifold for some linear algebraic group.
 Then the following conditions are equivalent for a holomorphic map $f:K \to Y$. \begin{enumerate}[\rm (a)] \item The map $f$ can be approximated uniformly on $K$ by regular maps from $K$ to $Y$. \item The map $f$ is homotopic to a regular map from $K$ to $Y$. \end{enumerate} \end{theorem}